 Someone else decided we would do so.
 They decided when our finger would be placed on the trigger, how many times we’d press it, where we would point the gun when pressing, and when we would stop – none of these things (usually) having anything to do with what the target is doing or where it’s at.
 And always toward a safe “down range.”

-In our hand-to-hand training, the laying on of hands is always a foregone conclusion.
+In hand-to-hand training, the laying-on-of-hands is a foregone conclusion.
 In some practice, it means one person stands there doing nothing while another “does combatives” to him or her.
-In others, we mutually agree to bang, wrassle, or roll, and after a fist bump its off to the races.
+In others we mutually agree to bang, wrassle, and roll – a fist bump and its off to the races.

 In the blogs and vlogs and articles and websites out there in the community, there is little about decisions: yes, shoot/no shoot decisions – but going way beyond that: reasonable force decisions, tactical decisions, even plain old common sense decisions.
 When we claim “multi-disciplinarity,” why do the component disciplines seem to stop at attributes, skills and tactics across given domains?

-It’s more than just workouts and shootouts.
-Composure under duress, common sense, and sound problem solving through an inter-connected web of decision trees are disciplines too.
+It’s got to be more than just workouts and shootouts.
+Common sense, sound problem solving, and composure under duress are disciplines too.
 The very ones that will keep us from going off a “performance based” cliff when action will have consequences.

-These are what will be measured by police, the prosecutor, the judge, the jury, and the public?
+The latter are what will be measured by police, the prosecutor, the judge, the jury, and the public.
 Not that slick draw stroke, trigger press, or split times.
 Not that sweet entry, takedown, and top control position.
 But rather whether we kept our cool, made sound tactical moves, reasonably perceived threat, selected an appropriate level of force, and used it judiciously.

 We practice our skills so that we can be proficient, and efficient, if we ever have to use them for real.
-But if we don’t practice deciding, why do think we’ll be able to do so smoothly in a real situation?
+But if we don’t practice deciding, why do think we’ll be able to do so skillfully in a real situation?